Physical Therapy is located in the same building on the first floor Suite 110.

 You will need a prescription for Physical Therapy from a physician to be scheduled for PT.
 Once you have a prescription, contact the PT department by coming into the department after you see the doctor or call 248-377-8000 ext: 1100 to set up an appointment.

 We accept most insurance.
 We will verify your PT coverage and give you an estimation of your insurance benefits prior to starting your first visit.
-We always recommend that you also contact your insurance to avoid any future questions.
+We always recommend that you contact your insurance to avoid any future questions.
 Unfortunately, there can be out of pocket expenses not covered by your health care insurance.
 Consider Physical Therapy is a great investment in your general health and well-being.

 Your first visit will be your initial evaluation.
 It will last approximately one hour.
 You will also start treatment on that day, insurance pending.
 The following therapy appointments will last anywhere from 45-75 minutes on average.